vishpat/lisp-rs/book/src/evaluator.md

 ### Variable definitions

-If the head of the list in the *eval_list* function matches the *define* keyword, for example
+If the head of the list in the *eval_list* function matches the *define* keyword, for example:

 ```Lisp
 (define sqr (lambda (x) (* x x)))
 ```

-the *eval_define* function calls *eval_obj* on the third argument of the list and assigns the evaluated object value to the symbol defined by the second argument in the list.
+The *eval_define* function calls *eval_obj* on the third argument of the list and assigns the evaluated object value to the symbol defined by the second argument in the list.
 The symbol and its object value are then stored in the current *env*.

 ```Rust
 let sym = match &list[1] {